Anji515/E-chart-Dashboard/e-chart-dashboard/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Limitation :

+Please note the following limitation of the Elegant Crypto Dashboard application:

+#### Initial Load Time:
+The application might experience a delay during the initial load due to considerations related to the free deployed version on Vercel.
+However, once the application is up and running, it should perform smoothly and provide the intended functionality.
+We apologize for any inconvenience this limitation may cause.

+## Thank You!
+We would like to extend our heartfelt gratitude to you for using the Elegant Crypto Dashboard application.
+Your support and engagement mean a lot to me, and thrilled to have you as a part of it.